 Gregory M. Kuzma, who simply goes by “GM,” is a freelance writer and author of the book “On the Field From Denver, Colorado … The Blue Knights!,” which highlights his 1994 summer tour adventures as a drum corps member.
 He is a 1998 graduate of the University of Central Florida with a degree in communications.

 Savy Leiser is a recent graduate of Northwestern University, where she spent four years marching alto saxophone for the Wildcat Marching Band.
-She now works as a writer in Chicago and spends her autumn Saturdays cheering on the Northwestern University band from the bleachers as a football season ticket holder.
+She now works as a writer in Chicago and spends her autumn Saturdays cheering on the Northwestern University band.

 Emily Moneymaker is a senior pursuing a Bachelor of Science in Policy, Planning and Development and a minor in marketing at the University of Southern California (USC).
 She has played trumpet for more than 12 years and now marches in the USC Trojan Marching Band and serves as the organization’s recruitment manager.